erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 My name is Erick Cestari.

-I am a Vinteum grantee - that's Bitcoin development funding for those who aren't familiar.
+I am a Vinteum grantee.
+That's Bitcoin development funding for those who aren't familiar.

 I'm the maintainer of bitcoinfuzz, where I've found over 15 bugs across various Lightning implementations and reported some security disclosures.